molinfo-vienna/CDPKit/Doc/Sphinx/Source/applications/confgen.rst

 **Example:** *5 50 10 100 12 200*

-Here, a rotatable bond count of *6* would lead to the selection of the value *100*.
-Rotatable bond counts <= *5* result in the value *50* and any bond counts > *10* in the selection of the value *200*.
+In this example a rotatable bond count of *6* leads to the selection of the value *100*.
+Rotatable bond counts <= *5* result in the value *50* and any rot. bond count > *10* in the value *200*.

 .. rubric:: Support for 'fixed' substructures

-Starting with version 1.1 :program:`confgen` supports the specification of input molecule substructures that shall be kept 'fixed' during the conformer generation process.
+Starting with version 1.1 :program:`confgen` supports the specification of substructures that have to be kept 'fixed' during conformer generation.
 Fixed substructure atom 3D coordinates can be supplied via a template molecule file (option *--fixed-substr*) or are taken from the processed input molecules.
 For a maximum of flexibility SMARTS patterns can be specified (*--fixed-substr-ptn* option) that allow for a more accurate description of the substructures to keep rigid.
 Available algorithms for finding matches between the input molecules and the specified substructure are standard substructure searching (the default) and maximum common substructure searching (MCSS, enabled by option